Custom CSP configuration

 or<Type>

-- The SyncML will be extended with SyncBody, SyncHdr, and SyncML so that the SyncML can be sent to the device in a compliant manner.
-This occurs when the configuration is delivered.
+- The SyncML will be automatically wrapped with the required SyncBody, SyncHdr, and SyncML elements to ensure the message is complianct and can be processed by the device.
+This also occurs at the time of delivery.

 Examples